apache/incubator-baremaps/CONTRIBUTING.md

 ## Development Environment

-Baremaps is developed and tested with Java 8, Maven 3.6, Postgres 10 and Postgis 2.4.
+Baremaps is developed and tested with Java 11, Maven 3.6, Postgres 13 and Postgis 3.
-However, it should also work with more recent versions.

 The repository contains several sets of directories with code:
 The source code of Baremaps is organized in modules: